ecivini/mlkem/README.md

 ### Prerequisites

-No dependencies are needed to build mlkem.
 Only prerequisites are:

 - Rust (tested with 1.75.0)
 - Cargo (tested with 1.75.0)

+Only dependency this implementation needs is SHA3 for SHAKE128.

 ### Installation